montefiore-institute/hypothesis/README.md

     <img src="https://img.shields.io/badge/license-BSD-lightgrey.svg" />
 </p>

-A Python toolkit for (likelihood-free) inference.
+A Python toolkit for (likelihood-free) inference and the mechanization of the scientific method.

 ## Installation